jaygajera17/Random-Script/README.md

-# Random-Script
+<h1 align="center"> Random-Script </h1>
 <h3 align="center">This Open-Source repository is about making Random things or tools which is helpful in someways</h3>

 ####  Open Source Instructions

 1. Create a fork.
 2. add your js file in  script.js , add html+css file keep outside.
-3. make card of your new tool in menu.html and give valid href of your new added files
+3. make card of your new tool in menu.html and give valid href of your newly added files
+4. make sure it will work
 5. update the readme file
 6. send a pull request